Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/Sadness vs. Clinical Depression.md

 It is the transitory nature of sadness that makes it different from depression.
 While sadness is limited in duration, depression lasts longer and creates significant impairments in a person's ability to function in their daily life.
 Sadness is an emotion, whereas depression is a mental disorder.

-Be aware of the signs of sadness turning into depression and get help if you notice these symptoms significantly impacting your life for two weeks or longer.
+Be aware of the signs of sadness turning into depression and consider exploring supportive resources if you notice these symptoms significantly impacting your life for two weeks or longer.

 Sadness
 Normal human emotion